-- Ask about the health-related problem- "Are you aware that your child can get HPV without having sex?" - Ask what the patient/family is doing about the problem- "Are you willing to vaccinate against HPV today?" - Tell patient/family your recommendations- "I have some information that has helped some of my families- could I share it with you?" - Ask about the advice you just provided- "How will it feel to have your child better protected from cancer?" - Commit What will they agree to do now or in the immediate future- "Are you willing to get your child vaccinated today?"
+- Ask - About the health-related problem- "Are you aware that your child can get HPV without having sex?" - Ask - What the patient/family is doing about the problem- "Are you willing to vaccinate against HPV today?" - Tell - •Share your recommendations- "I have some information that has helped some of my families- could I share it with you?" - Ask - About the advice you just provided- "How will it feel to have your child better protected from cancer?" - Commit - •What will they agree to do now or in the immediate future- "Are you willing to get your child vaccinated today?"

-Reframing the Conversation about Childhood and Adolescent Vaccinations

-Frameworks Institute, Strategic Brief, Jan 2023, Five evidence-based recommendations
+Reframing the Conversation about Childhood and Adolescent Vaccinations Frameworks Institute, Strategic Brief, Jan 2023, Five evidence-based recommendations

-1 Talk about the benefits of vaccination for the common good.
-2 Talk about improving vaccination access as a preventive public health measure.
-3 Focus on how vaccines are beneficial to children's and adolescents' long-term health and wellbeing.
-4 Use a computer updates metaphor to explain how the immune system improves its performance through vaccination.
-5 Use a literacy metaphor to explain how the immune system learns how to respond to viruses through vaccination.
+- 1. Talk about the benefits of vaccination for the common good. - 2.
+Talk about improving vaccination access as a preventive public health measure. - 3.
+Focus on how vaccines are beneficial to children's and adolescents' long-term health and wellbeing. - 4.Use a computer updates metaphor to explain how the immune system improves its performance through vaccination. - 5.Use a literacy metaphor to explain how the immune system learns how to respond to viruses through vaccination.